 Breaking up is hard!
 If you plan to break up with your boyfriend, you may feel nervous or uncertain.
-Before the conversation, think clearly about your reasons for breaking up and rehearse what you want to say.
-When you're ready, if possible, say it in person.
+Before the conversation, think clearly about your reasons for breaking up and practice what you want to say.
+When you are ready, if possible, say it in person.
 Be as clear as possible and avoid leaving too much room for interpretation, as this may give him false hope.
 Try to end the conversation with kindness or a positive attitude before the breakup.

 Choose the time and place to break up